pingbird/puro/puro/README.md

 ## About

-Puro is an experimental tool for managing flutter installs.
+Puro is an advanced tool for installing and managing flutter versions.

 Unlike the current approaches, puro uses a global cache of git objects and engine artifacts, allowing you to get a working fork of Flutter in as little as **3 seconds**.